Do you know what a “Feed Grade” pet food is? The answer will shock you

 “…hide or skin, hair, horns, teeth, fats, bone, ligaments and cartilage, feet, glands, blood, and lungs.
 Some inedible offal, along with normally edible offal that has been deemed unsuitable for human consumption, bones from meat processing, and cattle that are unsuitable for human consumption (nonambulatory and other condemned cattle), is rendered for use in the industrial, cosmetic, and feed manufacturing industries.”

 Alternatively, the USDA defines products “fit for human consumption” to be officially “edible.”
-These foodstuffs have been processed, inspected, and passed manufacturing regulations (i.e. process control regulations) that are designed to assure safety for consumption by humans.
+These foodstuffs have been processed, inspected, and passed manufacturing regulations (i.e., process control regulations) designed to assure safety for human consumption.

 “The regulations require that each condemned carcass, part, or visceral organ be marked with the “U.S. Inspected and Condemned” brand (312.6(a) (5), 381.101).
 If the condemned product cannot be branded because of its size or texture, it must be placed in a container identified with the words “U.S. Condemned.”
 Condemned product is to be disposed of by tanking.” (aka rendering)